TwilCynder/kuribrawl/doc/modding.md

 - The second line must contain all the *values* of this stage, separated by spaces.
 These values are (in this order):
     - Width
     - Height
+    - Camera Zone X : x position of the camera zone.
+The camera zone is the area where the camera can move.
+Any object outside of this area will always be offstreen, but can still be in the stage.
+    - Camera Zone Y : y position of the camera zone (relative to the lower side of the stage.
+This means a y position of 200 will place the camera zone 200 pixels *above* the bottom of the stage.)
     - Camera Zone Width
-    - Camera Zone Height : the camera zone is the area where the camera can move.
-Any object outside of this area will always be offstreen, but can still be in the stage.
+    - Camera Zone Height

 After the first 2 lines, all lines indicate facultative info, and can be included in any order.